18 December 2012

 Munic had been at the lab for twenty six years.
 For the better part of his career, he had been perfecting his Neutrino experiment, the one he hypothesised, would provide definitive proof for the existence of parallel universes.
 His adamance about his ideas had earned him some admiration, but mostly displeasure.
 Still, Munic enjoyed nearly unhindered access to the lab and its facilities, the fruits of the company he had enjoyed with the right fraternity in his good years.

 The bitter black coffee gave away steam that seemed to swirl into alluring apparitions.
 Munic firmly held the coffee cup in his hands, lost in another world.
 He hadn’t slept in four days.
-He had been re-running his experiment, and every night at the precise moment, terminal 3 showed the same message—”00:08 PARTICLE LOST AT CRITICAL VELOCITY”.
+He had been re-running his experiment, and every night at the exactly the same moment, terminal 3 showed the same message—“00:08 PARTICLE LOST AT CRITICAL VELOCITY”.
 Munic’s elusive neutrinos were travelling at near speed of light, only to vanish into the void.
 No matter how many times he tweaked the parameters, the particles vanished at that particular velocity, just like that, making a mockery of his sanity.
 Munic found himself lost in a haze of questions, oblivious to the bustle around him in the lab’s cafeteria.

 It was a cold November morning.
 Munic sat at his desk, staring at terminal 3—“00:08 PARTICLE LOST AT CRITICAL VELOCITY”.
 The slowly flashing message seemed to cast a hypnotic charm on him.
 Munic wasn’t blinking.
 He had forgotten how to blink.
 His dark sunken eyes appeared to barely sustain the weight of his eyelids.
 It had been three months since he first saw the message.
 He had spent almost every day, and most of his nights in the lab, tweaking his experiment.
 Every glimmer of hope he had for a changed outcome to the experiment was shattered by the same message that flashed in the now familiar corner of terminal 3.
 Munic slowly turned his gaze towards the half open letter on his desk—“Third and final warning of disciplinary action …”